2000 Hamilton Street

 1894 photo looking west from 20th Street along Pennsylvania Avenue.

-1894 photo with opposite view, looking east along Pennsylvania Avenue.
+1894 photo with opposite view, looking southeast along Pennsylvania Avenue.

 1894 sketch looking west from 20th Street along Pennsylvania Avenue.

-After the 1898 dig that lowered the tracks the area from Hamilton to Pennsylvania (the Callowhill Cut) was below street grade.
-The same large expanses below grade occurred between 18th and 17th and between 15th and Broad Streets.
+After the 1898 dig that lowered the tracks, the area from Hamilton to Pennsylvania (the Callowhill Cut) was below street grade.
+The same large expanses below grade occurred between 18th and 17th Streets and between 15th and Broad Streets.

 Portion of 1917 Sanborn map

-Freight stations mapped along the Philadelphia and Reading line in 1920.
+Freight stations, represented by circles, mapped along the Philadelphia and Reading line in 1920.